 Lodges in Nakuru: There are many lodges in Nakuru, especially around the lake.
 My favorite of all is the Sarova Lion Hill Game Lodge.

-Airbnbs in Nakuru: The city is not short of unique stays.
-Check out this Airbnb in Nakuru for an unforgettable break.
+Cool Accommodation in Nakuru: The city is not short of unique stays.
+Check out this unique stay in Nakuru for an unforgettable break.
 It’s located near the famous Lord Egerton Castle.

 Hotels in Nakuru: If you’re looking for the best hotels in the Nakuru city center, check out Merica Hotel or Midland Hotel.
 They are located close to Westside Mall and the beautiful Nyayo Gardens Park.